Transparency & Performance: You Can Have it All

 40%: Requested transparency when submitting insertion orders

-We here at SteelHouse are pretty pleased to see the coming revolution in transparency – the SteelHouse Advertising Suite was designed to be transparent in every way.
-It provides total control over audience, creative, budget and goals, all from one convenient dashboard.
-And with robust reporting and analytics giving insight into anything and everything going on with each campaign, you can optimize your campaigns in real-time.
-And that means better performance.
+We here at SteelHouse are pretty pleased to see the demand for transparency – the SteelHouse Advertising Suite was designed to be transparent in every way.
+As it optimizes your campaign in real-time, its robust reporting and analytics gives insight into anything and everything going on with your campaign, giving you peace of mind that your brand is generating performance from sites that are brand-safe.

-But our largest leap into full transparency is in our pricing.
+Our largest leap into full transparency is in our pricing.
 We’ve introduced Transparent Pricing to bring clarity to how advertisers spend their budgets.
-Instead of paying a hidden margin on media buys, marketers pay only a flat platform CPM for the Advertising Suite, which allows them to know exactly what is being spent on media.
-If you bid a $3.50 CPM, you can rest assured knowing the entire $3.50 is going toward the bid.
-You won’t have to worry about your money going toward non-media uses, nor will you miss out on larger groups of inventory.
+Instead of paying a hidden margin on media buys, marketers can see exactly how much of their budget is being spent on media.

 Transparency and performance can and should co-exist.
 Marketers deserve to know how their budget is being spent – after all, it’s their money.